DQNEO/Amazon-S3-Thin/README.md

 in Amazon S3.
 This "PUT copy" operation is the same as performing a GET from the old bucket/key and then a PUT to the new bucket/key.

+Note that the COPY request might return error response in 200 OK, but this method will determine the error response and rewrite the status code to 500.

 For more information, please refer to
 [Amazon's documentation for COPY](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectCOPY.html).